PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 preparation, and architecture selection passes 119 tests; Ruff, syntax, and diff checks pass.
 No model conversion or inference was run.

+Boundary crop preflight now defers recursive nested-subgraph tensor-name collection until a requested boundary is absent from the top-level graph.
+Producer discovery is fused with forward reachability, and kept-operator validation, required-tensor collection, and materialization share one retained range traversal.
+Cropped operators delegate the structural field copy to the common clone contract while retaining deep isolation for nested options and axis semantics.
+Two hundred fixed-seed crop graphs match checkpoint `433a2c6` byte for byte at the ModelIR fingerprint level.
+Focused crop/split/clone tests pass 32 tests.
+An 11-run synthetic 2,000-op median improved from 0.039883s to 0.037330s (1.07x).
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted